idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 In the longer article I also noted abundant extrabiblical evidence that both the gospel of John and the three epistles of John were written by John, and listed many similar passages in John and 1/2/3 John, including an emphasis on love, and authorial avoidance.

-John does self-identify within the body text for Revelation.
+John does say his name within the body text for Revelation.
 I cover why I think that's not a problem in detail there; in short, it was mainly historical narrative that had the problem, not prophetic works or epistles, and Revelation is a mix of both (compare Isaiah's first-person in-text self-references and the many like it in Paul for example).

-Third-person was also valid for historical narration.
+<b>Third-person was also valid for historical narration.</b>

-This is the norm for the vast majority of the Bible.
+<b>This is the norm for the vast majority of the Bible.</b>

-I think if Lazarus was the author of John (to be fair, perhaps not all Laz=DiscipleLoved proponents argue that, but that in itself would be a problem due to John 21), Lazarus would have likely chosen third-person and would have used his name at the Last Supper, at the cross, and in the final chapter, but might have been more hesitant to clearly say he's the author at the end than DiscipleLoved is.
+I think **if Lazarus was the author of John** (to be fair, perhaps not all Laz=DiscipleLoved proponents argue that, but that in itself would be a problem due to John 21), **Lazarus would have likely chosen third-person and would have used his name at the Last Supper, at the cross, and in the final chapter, but might have been more hesitant to clearly say he's the author at the end than DiscipleLoved is**.

-I think it's significant that the gospels attributed to Mark (top student of Peter's), and the one attributed to John, who worked with Peter and is often shown to be close to him throughout all four gospels, both appear to use authorial avoidance.
+I think it's **significant that the gospels attributed to Mark (top student of Peter's), and the one attributed to John, who worked with Peter and is often shown to be close to him throughout all four gospels, both appear to use authorial avoidance**.

-Yet Matthew uses the normal third-person in his gospel, and Luke uses weird (anonymous) first-person in his introductions (as if he mixed the epistle norm with the anonymity-in-body-text).
+**Yet Matthew uses the normal third-person in his gospel**, and Luke uses weird (anonymous) first-person in his introductions (as if he mixed the epistle norm with the anonymity-in-body-text).

 Mark has one anonymous young man fleeing at the arrest of Jesus, and John has many anonymous cases of third person, and closes by clarifying that that person is the author, self-referenced with first-person.

 So it seems this practice is associated not just with the 12 or other top disciples, but specifically with Peter... and...
 Lazarus?

-It makes much more sense if it's a practice among the inner group (Peter, James, and John), or even just Peter and John, than that the practice skipped over Matthew, who traveled along for Jesus' ministry, yet then shows up with Lazarus, who evidently (normally?) didn't.
+It **makes much more sense if it's a practice among the inner group (Peter, James, and John), or even just Peter and John, than that the practice skipped over Matthew, who traveled along for Jesus' ministry, yet then shows up with Lazarus, who evidently (normally?) didn't**.

 ## Disciple Known to Caiaphas

 It's also argued that Caiaphas can't know a fisherman, but is likely to know someone from Bethany.
 I focused on this a lot in the long article.

-For here, suffice to say that most likely Caiaphas knew John as one of the top disciples of Jesus -- a face often spotted near when Jesus was causing trouble for the leadership -- and this disciple is associated with Peter as well, and seems to be the same one identified as the DiscipleLoved at the cross, seemingly much closer to the cross than others.
+**Most likely Caiaphas knew John as one of the top disciples of Jesus** -- a face often spotted near when Jesus was causing trouble for the leadership -- and this disciple is associated with Peter as well, and seems to be the same one identified as the DiscipleLoved at the cross, seemingly much closer to the cross than others.

 This disciple is also entrusted to take care of Mary, Jesus' mother, and given that John and Mary both normally live in Galilee, so the location argument works both ways, and even knowing a fisherman is hardly impossible, as I explored in great detail in the longer article.

-It's true that the unnamed disciple in John 1 is in Bethany at one point, which would make some sense if it's Lazarus, but is traveling with Andrew, evidently, and clearly isn't Peter since Andrew had to tell Peter about what he found out (Jesus=Christ).
-So it's most likely James or John.
+It's true that **the unnamed disciple in John 1** is in Bethany at one point, which would make some sense if it's Lazarus, but **is traveling with Andrew, evidently, and clearly isn't Peter since Andrew had to tell Peter about what he found out (Jesus=Christ).
+So it's most likely James or John.**

-And given that he knew very specific details down to hour of the day for events in John 1, I think this is the author -- John.
+**And given that he knew very specific details down to hour of the day for events in John 1, I think this is the author -- John.**

-And we similar levels of perspective detail about who is where when in John, especially about who moved where in the courtyard where Peter denied Christ, and where Pilate walked.
+And we see similar levels of perspective detail about who is where when in John, especially about who moved where in the courtyard where Peter denied Christ, and where Pilate walked.

 Again, it makes much more sense if this is the DiscipleLoved who is the author per John 21.

 ## DiscipleLoved = Fisherman and "Therefore it is the Lord"

-The objection that Caiaphas can't know a fisherman also backfires because the DiscipleLoved in John 21 spends all night fishing, and we're even told that because Jesus gave them accurate fishing instructions, the DiscipleLoved "therefore" said it was the Lord.
+**The objection that Caiaphas can't know a fisherman also backfires because the DiscipleLoved in John 21 spends all night fishing, and we're even told that because Jesus gave them accurate fishing instructions, the DiscipleLoved "therefore" said it was the Lord.**

-This is clearly mirroring a similar incident at their calling, and we're told, as I show in the long version, that this included Peter, Andrew, James, and John.
+This is **clearly mirroring a similar incident at their calling, and we're told, as I show in the long version, that this included Peter, Andrew, James, and *John*.**

-Note that the next verse makes it clear they were much too far away for the "therefore" to be about recognizing Jesus' appearance.
+Note that the **next verse makes it clear they were much too far away for the "therefore" to be about recognizing Jesus' appearance**.

-It clearly means someone present during the original call -- a fisherman -- was recognizing that Jesus was re-enacting that event.
+It **clearly means someone present during the original call -- a fisherman -- was recognizing that Jesus was re-enacting that event**.

-We're also told the names of three onboard -- Peter, Thomas, and Nathanael (who I showed in long version is likely Bartholomew), then "sons of Zebedee," then two unnamed others.
+We're also told the names of three of the seven onboard -- Peter, Thomas, and Nathanael (who I showed in long version is likely Bartholomew), then "sons of Zebedee," then two unnamed others.

 I see a switch to authorial avoidance but with a strong hint, in changing to avoiding the direct names midway through this list.

+And in listing sons of Zebedee without explanation of who they are, which John might do, but would seem unnecessary for others.

+Of course, the author likely expected readers to know it from the other gospels, but many other things are knowable from them like the name of Peter's brother that we're told, yet otherwise the sons of Zebedee are conspicuously missing.

+It's difficult to see why Lazarus would do that.

-It could be argued that you don't really have to be a fisherman to go aboard a fisherman's boat (although the captain/owner of that boat might disagree), or you could at least help out, so maybe one of the two is Lazarus.
+It could be argued that you don't really have to be a fisherman to go aboard a fisherman's boat (although the captain/owner of that boat might disagree), or you could at least help out with something like rowing, so maybe one of the two is Lazarus.

-I showed, though, that most likely it's Andrew and Philip (associated with Bartholomew/Nathanael), and the reason they aren't named is for plausible deniability (not literally denying) so the authorial avoidance can be preserved.
+I showed, though, in the long article that most likely it's Andrew and Philip (associated with Bartholomew/Nathanael), and the reason they aren't named is for plausible deniability (not literally denying) so the authorial avoidance can be preserved.

 (Plausible for a reader to think the author might be one of them instead of one of the sons of Zebedee -- but if it isn't John, why not just list James and John, and then say two others?
 So the author also hints that he's either James or John.
 And we see John associated with Peter much more often.)